-455-5.15.2 Position: Ensure that the final position of the pile head at cut-off elevation is no more than 3 inches laterally in the X or Y coordinate from the Plan position indicated in the Plans.
+455-5.15.2 Position: Ensure that the final position of the pile head at cut-off elevation is no more than 3 inches laterally in the X or Y coordinate from the plan position indicated in the plans.

-455-5.15.3 Axial Alignment: Ensure that the axial alignment of the driven piles does not deviate by more than 1/4 inches per foot from the vertical or batter line indicated in the Plans.
+455-5.15.3 Axial Alignment: Ensure that the axial alignment of the driven piles does not deviate by more than 1/4 in/ft from the vertical or batter line indicated in the plans.

-455-5.15.4 Elevation: Ensure that the final elevation of the pile head is no more than 1-1/2 inches above, or more than 4 inches below, the elevation shown in the Plans, however in no case shall the pile be embedded less than 8 inches into the cap or footing.
+455-5.15.4 Elevation: Ensure that the final elevation of the pile head is no more than 1 1/2 inches above, or more than 4 inches below, the elevation shown in the plans.
+Do not embed the pile less than 6 inches below the elevation shown in the plans unless a minimum penetration requirement is shown.

-For fender piles, cut off piles at the elevation shown in the Plans to a tolerance of plus 0.0 inches to minus 2.0 inches using sawing or other means as approved by the Engineer to provide a smooth level cut.
+For fender piles, cut off piles at the elevation shown on the plans to a tolerance of +0.0"/-2.0" using sawing or other means as approved by the Engineer to provide a smooth level cut.

-455-5.15.5 Deviation From Above Tolerances: When the Contractor has failed to meet the above tolerances, the Contractor may propose a redesign to incorporate out of tolerance piles into pile caps or footings, at no expense to the Department.
+455-5.15.5 Deviation From Above Tolerances: When the Contractor has failed to meet the above tolerances, the Contractor may request design changes in the pile caps or footings to incorporate piles driven out of tolerance.
+Bear the expense of redesign and Unforeseeable Work resulting from approved design changes to incorporate piles driven out of tolerance.
 Ensure the Contractor's Engineer of Record performs any redesign and signs and seals the redesign drawings and computations.
-Do not begin any proposed construction until the redesign has been reviewed for acceptability and approved by the Engineer.
+Do not begin any proposed redesign until it has been reviewed for acceptability and approved by the Engineer.